nejcpirecnik/Chrome-Artemis/README.md

 ![Logo](https://i.imgur.com/gX6yvMH.png)

 ### For educational purposes only!
 I am not responsible for anything you do!

+If you'd like to support me, you can buy me a coffee here: paypal.me/ganks1lent

 **Chrome Artemis** is a script built for the Ruber Ducky that collects saved passwords from a machine and emails them to your Gmail address!

 What **Chrome Artemis** does: